Happy Birthday to You: Copyright status

 The music and lyrics are in the public domain in the European Union and the United States.
 The copyright expired in the European Union on January 1, 2017.
 A U.S. federal court ruled in 2016 that Warner and Chappell's copyright claim was invalid and there was no other claim to copyright.

 "Happy Birthday to You" dates from the late 19th century, when sisters Patty and Mildred J. Hill introduced the song "Good Morning to All" to Patty's kindergarten class in Kentucky.
 They published the tune in their 1893 songbook Song Stories for the Kindergarten with Chicago publisher Clayton F. Summy.
-Kembrew McLeod stated that the Hill sisters likely copied the tune and lyrical idea from other popular and similar nineteenth-century songs, including Horace Waters' "Happy Greetings to All", "Good Night to You All" also from 1858, "A Happy New Year to All" from 1875, and "A Happy Greeting to All", published 1885.
+Kembrew McLeod stated that the Hill sisters likely copied the tune and lyrical idea from other popular and similar nineteenth-century songs, including Horace Waters' "Happy Greetings to All" from 1858, "Good Night to You All", also from 1858, "A Happy New Year to All" from 1875, and "A Happy Greeting to All", published 1885.
 However, U.S. law professor Robert Brauneis disputes this, noting that these earlier songs had quite different melodies.

 The complete text of "Happy Birthday to You" first appeared in print as the final four lines of Edith Goodyear Alger's poem "Roy's Birthday", published in A Primer of Work and Play, copyrighted by D. C. Heath in 1901, with no reference to the words being sung.
-The first book including "Happy Birthday" lyrics set to the tune of "Good Morning to All" that bears a date of publication is from 1911 in The Elementary Worker and His Work, but earlier references exist to a song called "Happy Birthday to You", including an article from 1901 in the Inland Educator and Indiana School Journal.
+The first book including "Happy Birthday" lyrics set to the tune of "Good Morning to All" that bears a date of publication is The Elementary Worker and His Work, from 1911, but earlier references exist to a song called "Happy Birthday to You", including an article from 1901 in the Inland Educator and Indiana School Journal.
 In 1924, Robert Coleman included "Good Morning to All" in a songbook with the birthday lyrics as a second verse.
 Coleman also published "Happy Birthday" in The American Hymnal in 1933.
 Children's Praise and Worship published the song in 1928, edited by Byers, Byrum, and Koglin.